What Is A Contingent Offer?

 After being preapproved for a loan and selecting a home, the buyer must get approved for a mortgage.
 At this stage, a bank or lending institution will take an in-depth look at the buyer’s financials and decide if they will lend to the buyer.
 The lender reserves the right to deny a loan request.

-These changes might be large purchases or a negative impact on income such as a job change or job loss.
+These changes might be a recent history of large purchases, or a negative impact on income such as a job change or job loss.
 Additionally, even if a buyer is approved for a mortgage, they might not have enough funds to cover the closing costs on a home.

 If a buyer is not approved for a mortgage or is not approved within the number of days specified in the contingent offer, the buyer will receive their earnest money back and the house will remain on the market.